-Loaded mashed potatoes are an epic recipe that is a must-have upgrade for your Thanksgiving table.
+Loaded mashed potatoes are an epic recipe that is a must-have upgrade for your holiday dinner table.
 Creamy mashed potatoes are blended with roasted garlic and cream, the topped with a mountain of cheddar cheese, crispy bacon, and chopped chives.
 Serve it with a little sour cream for extra decadence.

-The best part of this recipe is that you can make it ahead of time, throw it in the refrigerator, then pop it in the oven 30 minutes before showtime.
-No boiling potatoes on Turkey Day, so there’s less mess and less stress.
+The best part of this recipe is that you can make it ahead of time, throw it in the refrigerator, then pop it in the oven 30 minutes before meal time.
 Cream, butter, and cream cheese keep the potatoes velvety even after they’ve been in the refrigerator, so the leftovers are also excellent.

 - 2 heads garlic